 Revenues had reached around $148 million in 1997, a significant jump from around $16 million in 1996.

 And so, in 1997, Amazon.com went public and managed to raise an eye-watering $54 million on the NASDAQ exchange.
-In addition to the cash, the company was able to use its high-flying stock to fund its aggressive growth and acquisition strategy.
+In addition to the cash, the company was able to use its stock sales to fund its aggressive growth and acquisition strategy.

 By 1998, Amazon's revenues had reached an impressive $600 million.